yinghuaxuan/SpecFirst/README.md

 SpecFirst is a .NET [source generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) to automatically generate tests in target frameworks from [decision tables](https://github.com/yinghuaxuan/spec-first/blob/develop/tests/SpecFirst.Specs/DecisionTable/Validator/DecisionTable.spec.md) authored in markdown.

 ## The goal
-- Test specs as your documentation / communication / collaboration tool
+- Specs as your documentation / communication / collaboration tool
 - Seamless integration with Visual Studio
 - Generate tests in your favourite framework (currently your favourite has to be xUnit)
 - Reduce the complexity in authoring and maintaining tests